 Over the decades, it’s evolved to include annual programs such as a Christmas movie marathon on the Hallmark Channel with heartwarming holiday movies airing daily until July 26 this year.
 And then there’s the shopping!
 QVC offers a month-long sale on everything from holiday items to headphones, as well as, other promotions—great for a little summer gift-giving or getting a jump on things for this December.
 Tip: you could also get a head start with holiday party planning on The Bash.

-Christmas in July is sure to evolve even further in 2020.
-As parents look for ways to entertain their kids at home, they can borrow this original summer camp idea and bring it to their own backyard or local beach.
+Christmas in July is sure to evolve even further in 2023.
+Borrow this original summer camp idea and bring it to your own backyard or local beach.
 Of course, the idea lends itself to adult parties, too.
 You can even listen to this Christmas in July playlist throughout the month to get in to the holiday spirit.